The Nine Pillars

 Materials & Chemical Exposure

-Every material in a building is a potential source of chemical exposure.
-Volatile organic compounds off-gas from paints, adhesives, sealants, composite wood products, carpeting, and synthetic furnishings.
+Every surface in a building is a chemical decision.
+Paints, adhesives, sealants, composite wood, carpeting, and synthetic furnishings all release volatile organic compounds into the air you breathe.
 Flame retardants migrate from foam insulation and upholstered furniture.
 Plasticizers leach from vinyl flooring and PVC piping.
-These are not theoretical concerns.
+These are not theoretical risks.
 They are measured, documented, and increasingly regulated.

 Flooring deserves particular attention as the largest interior surface area in a home and often a major VOC source.
 Standard synthetic carpet can release formaldehyde, toluene, and benzene for weeks after installation.
 Certified low-VOC materials emit 0.5 mg/m3 or less of total VOCs within 24 hours (measured per ASTM D6007), compared to 1.5 to 3.0 mg/m3 for conventional flooring.
 Third-party certifications to specify include FloorScore (tests 35 specific VOCs against California Section 01350), GreenGuard Certified (ANSI standards), and CRI Green Label Plus (carpet-specific).